We appreciate this is a difficult time for many of our residents and that coronavirus (COVID-19) is having a significant impact on the economy.

 Struggling to pay your Council Tax

-If you’re struggling to pay your Council Tax, we can also discuss:
+If you’re struggling to pay your Council Tax you can:

-- claiming short-term discretionary relief.
-We'll consider each application for discretionary relief on its own merits
+- request short-term discretionary relief.
+We'll consider each application on its own merits, contact us to discuss this option